s1monb/homelab/infrastructure/sealed-secrets/howto.md

 *`sed '$d'` is used to remove the trailing `---` kubeseal leaves behind.*

+Also, you should ofcourse remove the `secret.yaml`-file before checking into git.

 ## Disaster Recovery

 See how you can make sure you dont loose you secrets [here](https://blog.knoldus.com/using-sealed-secrets-in-kubernetes/#disaster-recovery-for-sealed-secrets).